 Academic fees for undergraduate students are assessed on a per credit basis (see Academic Tuition Fee Categories below).
-The Office of Student Financial Services publishes fees and refund tables for each academic session.
+The Office of Student Financial Services publishes fees and refund tables for each academic session on the Web.
 It is the responsibility of the student to make themselves aware of changes in fees and financial penalties associated with dropping courses.

-A current description of academic fees can be found at www.yorku.ca/ osfs/.
+A current schedule of academic fees can be found at www.yorku.ca/osfs/.